 Exploration and evaluation assets are tested for impairment by reference to group of cash-generating units (CGU).
 Such CGU groupings are not larger than an operating segment.
 A CGU comprises of a concession with the wells within the field and its related assets as this is the lowest level at which outputs are generated for which independent cash flows can be segregated.
-Management makes investment decisions/allocates resources and monitors performance on a field by field basis, which is consistent with the Group's operating segments as defined by IFRS 8.
+Management makes investment decisions/allocates resources and monitors performance on a field/concession basis.
+Impairment testing for E&E assets is carried out on a field by field basis, which is consistent with the Group's operating segments as defined by IFRS 8.